sergei-mironov/litrepl/paper/md/paper.md

 ~~~
 <!--noresult-->

-Now we can see the expected statement about the author's operating system.
+Now we can see the bold statement about the author's operating system.
 The
 side-effect of this execution is the started session of the python interpreter
 which is now running in the background.
 We can modify its state by adding more
 section to the document and executing them selectively or e.g. by accessing